yashsahugtx/skype-docs/Skype/UCMA/ucma-3-0-core-applications-coexistence-and-deployment-scenarios.md

 If a user is unable make an IM or audio call to a UCMA 3.0 trusted application’s contact object, the following command might be helpful.
 This command forces a user replication, which replicates the application contact object information to OCS. osql.exe -S (local)\\rtc -d rtc -E -Q "exec UrRegenerate"

 > [!NOTE]
-> <P>The preceding command is case-sensitive.</P>
+> The preceding command is case-sensitive.

 For more information about activating a UCMA 3.0 application, see [Activating a UCMA 5.0 trusted application](activating-a-ucma-5-0-trusted-application.md).

 ## Direct deployment of a UCMA 3.0 Core application in a pure Office Communications Server 2007 R2 topology

 There is only limited support for UCMA 3.0 applications deployed in a pure topology.
-Specifically, only endpoints of type [UserEndpoint](https://msdn.microsoft.com/en-us/library/hh348819\(v=office.16\)) are supported; applications that use endpoints of type [ApplicationEndpoint](https://msdn.microsoft.com/en-us/library/hh384825\(v=office.16\)) are not supported.
+Specifically, only endpoints of type [UserEndpoint](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.userendpoint?view=ucma-api) are supported; applications that use endpoints of type [ApplicationEndpoint](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.applicationendpoint?view=ucma-api) are not supported.
 Only person-to-person IM and IM conferencing are supported; audio is not supported.
 IM Conference Scheduling is supported, escalating a two-party IM call to an IM conference is supported, and IM conference joining are supported.

 In general, a user object or contact object for a UCMA 3.0 application that is not homed on Lync Server 2010 or later, is not supported.